7 Tables

 Figure 7.3: Options for Excel > opdracht formulier.

-1. Click on the button Add and then OK.
+1. Click Add and then click OK.

 Figure 7.4: Button Form on Quick Access Toolbar.